Find out if you can register for VAT under the VAT registration scheme for racehorse owners.

 1.1 What this notice is about

-Following an agreement with the Thoroughbred horse racing and breeding industry a scheme known as the VAT registration scheme for racehorse owners was introduced on 16 March 1993.
+Following an agreement with the thoroughbred horse racing and breeding industry a scheme known as the VAT registration scheme for racehorse owners was introduced on 16 March 1993.
 If you meet the conditions of the scheme we will accept that racehorse ownership is a business activity.
-You can therefore register for VAT and recover some of the VAT you are charged on your expenses as input tax.
-You can find further information about input tax in Section 4.
+You can therefore register for VAT and recover some of the VAT you’re charged on your expenses as input tax.
+You can find further information about input tax in section 4.

 This notice describes the arrangements for registering owners of racehorses and point-to-point horses under the scheme.
 Owners may include: